Interstate 785 North Carolina

 * – 6.81 miles on I-840

 |Location||Vehicles per day|

-The establishment of Interstate 785 from I-85 in Greensboro, North Carolina, north along the U.S. 29 freeway to the interchange with U.S. 58 in Danville, Virginia, was approved by AASHTO on November 14, 1997.
-I-785 subsequently appeared on North Carolina’s Strategic Highway Corridors map by November 12, 2004.
-The designation was eventually approved by FHWA on July 31, 2013 and by AASHTO on October 21, 2013.
+Interstate 785 subsequently appeared on North Carolina’s Strategic Highway Corridors map by November 12, 2004.
+The southernmost section of I-785 was eventually approved by the FHWA on July 31, 2013 and acknowledged by AASHTO on October 21, 2013.
+This established I-785 along the Greensboro Northern Loop from I-40 north to U.S. 70 at Greensboro, North Carolina.

 North End – Greensboro, North Carolina